-In September 2022, we introduced PSUs to all of our NEOs as part our executive compensation package.
+In September 2022, our Board approved, subject to stockholder approval in May 2023, the award of PSUs to all our NEOs as part our executive compensation package.
+The PSUs were granted in May 2023 upon such stockholder approval.
 We believe PSUs create a strong link to the Company's long-term performance, and closely align the interests of our NEOs with those of our stockholders because the value of the grants are directly tied to performance goal attainment.
-If our stockholders do not approve Proposal 4, then the PSUs will not be granted.

-As such, for 2022, we used stock options, RSUs and PSUs (together referred to as equity awards) to provide long-term incentives to our NEOs.
+As such, for 2023, we used stock options, RSUs and PSUs (together referred to as equity awards) to provide long-term incentives to our NEOs.
+The Compensation Committee chose an award mix for annual 2023 equity grants (based on target grant date values) which consisted of approximately 75% RSUs and 25% stock options.

-2022 Equity Awards
+2023 Equity Awards

-In January 2022, the Compensation Committee (and with respect to Dr. Wilson, our Board of Directors) approved annual stock options and RSUs for our NEOs, which vest over a four-year period.
-In determining the option and RSU grants to our NEOs in 2022, our Compensation Committee reviewed market data and considered a blended value and percent of Company approach, and consistent with our compensation philosophy generally targeted the 75th percentile of our 2022 peer group.
+In February 2023, the Compensation Committee (and with respect to Dr. Wilson, our Board of Directors) approved annual stock options and RSUs for our NEOs, which vest over a four-year period.
+In determining the stock option and RSU grants to our NEOs in 2023, our Compensation Committee reviewed market data and considered a blended value and percent of Company approach.
+Consistent with our compensation philosophy, the Compensation Committee focused a larger portion of total direct compensation in the form of long-term equity awards, including performance-based awards that only vest upon achievement of the specific, objective criteria described below, which if achieved, the Compensation Committee believes will drive long-term differentiated value relative to our peers and maximize long-term stockholder value.
+We believe that our emphasis on equity compensation serves to retain our executives and align their interests with those of our stockholders.
+In September 2022 and May 2023, our Board of Directors and stockholders, respectively, approved PSU grants to each of our NEOs.

-The following table sets forth the number of shares underlying each of the 2022 equity award grants.
+The following table sets forth the number of shares underlying each of the 2023 equity award grants.

-Executive RSU Grant (#) Grant (#)
+Executive Grant (#) RSU Grant (#) PSU Grant (#)

 Troy E. Wilson, Ph.D., J.D.
-495,000

-Marc Grasso, M.D.
-21,900 131,000
+560,000 547,500

 Stephen Dale, M.D.
-36,900 261,000

-Kirsten Flowers 21,900 171,000
+185,000 23,125 247,500

-Kathleen Ford 21,900 171,000
+Kathleen Ford 185,000 146,700

+Teresa Bair, J.D.
+138,750 23,125 146,700